TM-Cyber-ops/Password-Checker-Frontend/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

-Copyright © 2026 Thomas D Manning.
+Copyright © 2026 TM-Cyber-ops.
 All Rights Reserved.